-Responses from the Growing West Virginia's Agricultural Economy Survey also reflected an emphasis on animal products, with the most significant representation of farmers in livestock.
+Responses from the Growing West Virginia's Agricultural Economy Survey also reflect an emphasis on animal products, with the most significant representation of farmers in livestock.
 Roughly 67% of respondents identified producing livestock or livestock-related products among their primary commodities.
 Poultry and related products represent a relatively small percentage of respondents-one in four among farmer respondents-despite being the most significant commodity by sales value in the state.
-This, however, is expected, for poultry producers tend to have large operations.
+This is to be expected, however, because poultry producers tend to have large operations.